Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 Why Is A High Resting Heart Rate Dangerous?

-What Is A Healthy Heart Rate?
-What is optimal?
+What Is An Optimal Resting Heart Rate?

-How to Lower Resting Heart Rate
+How to Lower Resting Heart Rate Naturally

-4. Maintain a healthy weight: Your heart circulates blood throughout your body.
+4. Maintain a Healthy Weight: Your heart circulates blood throughout your body.
 The larger the body, the harder the heart must work.
 Losing weight reduces your body size and brings down your resting heart rate.

 Exercise and Resting Heart Rate

 You must exercise consistently to keep your resting heart rate lower.
-What else can you do?

 Foods That Lower Resting Heart Rate